bedrockio/model/README.md

 }
 ```

 This will use the `$or` operator to search on multiple fields.
-If `fields` is
+If the model has
-not defined then a Mongo text query will be attempted:
+a text index applied, then a Mongo text query will be attempted:

 ```
 {